Updated July 28, 2023

 Introduction to trim() Function in Java

-The following article, trim() Function in Java, provides an outline for the functions in java.
-Basically, Java’s trim method gets rid of leading and trailing spaces.
+The following article, trim() Function in Java, outlines the functions in Java.
+Java’s trim method gets rid of leading and trailing spaces.
 It is a built-in function.
-This method takes any string as input and check if it has any space character before and after the string, and then deletes the unnecessary white spaces wherever found and returns the edited string.
+This method takes any string as input and checks if it has any space character before and after the string, and then deletes the unnecessary white spaces wherever found and returns the edited string.

-Java is one of the widely used and easy to learn programming language, a vast variety of methods and functions are available to ease the task.
+Java is a widely used and easy-to-learn programming language; many methods and functions are available to ease the task.
 The trim method is one such method.
-As defined in Oracle Docs, the trim method is: returns a copy of the string, with leading and trailing whitespace excluded.
-Simply speaking, the trim method is used to delete whitespaces from the start and end of a string.
+As defined in Oracle Docs, the trim method returns a copy of the string, excluding leading and trailing whitespace.
+In simple terms, the trim method removes whitespaces from the beginning and end of a string.

 Let us now understand the standard syntax used for the implementation of the Trim method: